Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 Security Headers

-Add security headers in web.xml to protect against common web vulnerabilities:
+Add security headers in web.xml to block common web vulnerabilities:

 <filter>